pianonate/patterning/README.md

 At which point it will be set up to work with this gradle project

 ### update gradle properties
-because i'm not a gradle wonk, the hard lesson to learn when getting up and running with vscode, using its gradle extension, was that i had to update the distributionUrl in .gradle/gradle-wrapper.properties to 8.1.1 which is what ihad installed with brew.
-You're probably an expert so you know all about this sort of thing
+because i'm not a gradle wonk, the hard lesson to learn when getting up and running with vscode, using its gradle extension, was that i had to update the distributionUrl in .gradle/gradle-wrapper.properties to 8.1.1 which is what i had installed with brew.
+You're probably an expert, so you know all about this sort of thing